obie/instant18n/README.md

     $ gem install instant18n

-Make sure to set `OPENAI_ACCESS_TOKEN` in your environment so that the library is able to access GPT.
+Make sure to set `OPENAI_ACCESS_TOKEN` environment variable or `openai_access_token` in your Rails credentials file so that the library is able to access GPT.

 ## Usage